IMG_0369.JPG

 Story is my passion - making sure that there's a strong narrative arc through every show I'm involved in is part of my MO.

-IDEAS: Since 2007, over 260 hours of television exist because of my ideas.
+IDEAS: Since 2007, over 260 hours of television exist because of my ideas from sport cars to dinosaurs and everything in between.
 Finding stories that engage with audiences, and working out spectacular ways to implement those stories is something that I thrive on.

-For my most recent series, Life on Our Planet (coming 2023), I structured and wrote the entire series to make sure that it was a serialized story-driven drama, a reinvention of the natural history genre.
+For my most recent series, The Dinosaurs (Netflix, 2026), I structured and wrote the entire series to make sure that it was a serialized story-driven drama, a reinvention of the natural history genre.

 Boss.png